Are you looking for the best things to do in Boston during your upcoming Boston vacation or Boston staycation?

 Even better, some of the best and top things to do in Boston are FREE or inexpensive already!

 If you are visiting Boston for a few days, you may want to consider buying a Go Boston Card or Boston CityPass which offers a package of attractions at a discount price.
 It really depends on how many attractions and days you plan to visit and how aggressive of a traveler you are.
-I do have a post Is the Go Boston Card worth it? to help navigate whether it may be a good buy for you or not.
+Read: Is the Go Boston Card worth it? and Is the Boston CityPASS Worth It? to help find the best fit for you!

 Below are a few “must-do’s” for your next Boston Vacation:

 Prices mentioned are accurate as of June, 2015:

 If you do nothing else in Boston, and even if you claim to hate history, please at least step foot on the freedom trail.
 You’ll find it’s hard too ignore the freedom trail with 16 official sites that are connected with a red brick path.

 Most of the attractions on the Freedom Trail are free and you can print out a map to do a self-guided tour without the need to pay a tour guide.
 Anyone can start from the beginning, middle, or end of the freedom trail; just keep in mind some historic sites may close by 4-5pm whereas other sites like Boston Common is always open.

 - Massachusetts State House, Free State House Tours Weekdays 10am-3:30pm

 - King’s Chapel & King’s Chapel Burying Ground, Free

 - Benjamin Franklin Statue & Boston Latin School, Free